dssg/hitchhikers-guide/sources/curriculum/README.md

 data](2_data_exploration_and_analysis/network-analysis/).

 ## Analytical Formulation and Baselines
+Distinct from the initial scoping, a true analytical formulation of your problem can only come after you have developed an understanding of the data at hand, which in turn will often result in a greater understanding of the problem itself.
+Here, you’ll ask how specifically your target variable (if relevant) is defined in the data, what types of information are available as predictors, and what baseline you’ll be measure performance against.
+Very rarely is the appropriate baseline as simple as "random choice" or the population prevalence.
+Rather, it should reflect what would be expected to happen otherwise: perhaps a simple decision rule that an expert would come up with or even a pre-existing statistical model that the current effort is seeking to replace.

 ## Modeling and Machine Learning
 Now you're ready to make some models!
 Most of the modeling techniques you'll use, whether supervised or unsupervised,